saint-lascivious/munin-pihole-plugins/README.md

 * PLUGIN_CONFIG_DIR

-The directory in which individual plugin configurations should be located.
+The directory in which individual `munin-node` plugin configurations should be located.

 * PLUGIN_LIST

-A space separated list of `munin-pihole-plugins` plugin names which can be used to determine which plugins to install.
+A space separated list of `munin-pihole-plugins` plugin names, used to determine which plugins will be install.

 * PROXY_CONFIG_DIR

 The directory in which `'lighttpd`'s external.conf should be located.

+* SCRIPT_DIR

+The directory in which the `munin-pihole-plugins` script should be located when installed, munin-pihole-plugins will warn if this directory is not located in the host's $PATH variable and suggest how to correct this.

 * SKIP_DEPENDENCY_CHECK